PFKimmerle/Python/Fundamentals/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file in the root directory for details.
+This project is licensed under the MIT License.